DataDog/hiring-engineers/answers.md

 ### Anomaly Graph

 The anomaly graph displays metrics/situations where the query returns values outside the historical/established norm.
-It highlights these areas in red as seen in the image below.
-For my choice of metric, it includes extreme and/or outlier values as well as unexpected behaviour (the area of minimal change).
+It highlights these areas in red (as seen in the image below).
+For my choice of metric, it includes extreme and/or outlier values as well as unexpected behaviour (the area of minimal change shown by a relatively straight line).

 #### Timeboard - Highlighting the anomalies